 Pregnant women in semi-urban areas like Ekpoma, face an array notable health challenge spanning across, inadequate access to maternal healthcare services, shortage of trained maternal health personnel, and limited infrastructure, this challenge has led to an increased undiagnosed UTIs in pregnant women a subsequent complication such as preterm labor or low birth weight [2].
 The risk is heightened with current studies reporting asymptomatic cases of UTIs in pregnant women [20].

-This study aimed to investigate the antimicrobial effect of neem and lemon extract on pathogens associated with UTIs isolated from pregnant women attending antenatal care at Ujeolen and Ihumudumu Health Centres, Ekpoma, Edo State.
+This study aimed to investigate neem and lemon extract's antimicrobial effect on infections associated with UTIs isolated from pregnant women attending antenatal care at Ujeolen and Ihumudumu Health Centres, Ekpoma, Edo State.

 MATERIALS AND METHODS